Clod/Grain-QR-Detection/flask_app/README.md

     ```

 The script will output the URL of the deployed service upon completion.
 Remember to add this new URL to your **Authorized redirect URIs** in the Google Cloud Console for the OAuth client ID.

-## How It Works

-The application provides two main workflows for image processing:

-1.  **Local File Processing:** A user can upload one or more images from their computer.
-The application processes the first image and displays the original, the processed version with markers highlighted, and an information panel.
-Navigation buttons allow the user to cycle through the entire batch of uploaded images.

-2.  **Google Drive Processing:** A user can log in with their Google account and provide a link to a folder in their Google Drive.
-The application then fetches the images from this folder and processes them sequentially, offering the same navigation and analysis experience as the local processing flow.

-3.  **Server-Side Processing:** When using Docker Compose, users can upload images via FTP to the shared volume, which are then accessible through the server-side image processing feature in the web interface.